flatsurf/e-antic/doc/manual/libeantic/install_in_conda.md

-# Install e-antic in conda
+# Install e-antic in Conda

 You can install this package with conda.
 Download and install [Miniconda](https://conda.io/miniconda.html), then run